Is It Still Slacktivism If It Helps To Make The World A Better Place?

 While some may call it showing off or gaining popularity, it is about speaking up for something which is not right or taking responsibility for spreading awareness or about appreciating something which is worthy of.
 There are so many Instagram posts where people post about finding an owner for a pet or about promoting a homemade sweet or about making donations for a cause.
 It may not be of importance to majority of the people but to someone who has just started a business or someone wants to bring about a change it is of great importance.
 When the COVID-19 pandemic halted the world, people were still connected to each other through social media.
 It not only helped people sail through the unprecedented times but also helped people understand and harness the power they have to make a change through social media.

-Supporting local NGOs will not only help those NGOs but it will make our community a better place.
-A place where the underprivileged are not denied their rights, a place where there is still ray of hope, a place where digital actions do make a difference.
+place where there is still ray of hope, a place where digital actions do make a

 -Kruti Joshi